15 Gift Ideas Raspberry Pi Fans Will Love in 2023

 If you are lost in all these new words and abbreviations, request my free Raspberry Pi glossary here (PDF format)!

-I have my e-book available here, that would be a perfect gift for beginners, especially if you are late to find it, as it’s digital and can be downloaded a few seconds after the order.
+I wrote several books that are a perfect fit for Raspberry Pi enthusiasts, that would be an appreciated gift, especially if you are late to find a gift for them, as it’s digital and can be downloaded a few seconds after the order.

 A robot kit